camunda/camunda-docs-manual/content/introduction/public-api.md

 ---

-The Camunda platform provides a public API.
+Camunda provides a public API.
 This section covers the definition of the public API and backwards compatibility for version updates.

 # Definition of Public API

-The Camunda Platform public API is limited to the following items:
+The Camunda public API is limited to the following items:

 Java API: